 Best Time to Visit Bar Harbor

-An adorable town overflowing with charm (and guests during the summer), Bar Harbor is one of Maine's most visited cities.
+An adorable town overflowing with charm (and guests during the summer), Bar Harbor is one of Maine's most visited cities for plenty of good reasons.
 Many use this seaside resort as a base for visiting the nearby Acadia National Park and other attractions.
 Packed with B&Bs, hotels, restaurants, and shops, it's a perfect place to relax, book a kayaking tour, and restock your hiking supplies.
 The best time to visit Bar Harbor is during May or September.

 May sees most of the seasonal businesses dusting off shelves and reopening their doors, especially towards the middle of the month.
 Temperatures hover in the 60s, which makes hiking through Acadia a truly enjoyable experience.

 Another bonus of traveling in May: cheap hotel rooms.
 Plus, you won't have to compete with a ton of other visitors since May is technically a less popular shoulder season.
 The iconic Bar Harbor Inn will still pinch your wallet, but May is a cheaper time to enjoy its luxurious amenities and unbeatable views from high above Frenchman's Bay.

 September also falls within a shoulder season and boasts temperatures in a similar, comfortable 60-degree range.
 If you're hoping to head out on a whale watching tour, be warned: they often stop running early in the month.
 And you'll be faced with quite a few buses and cruise ships filled with travelers, so Acadia will be busier than you'd expect for a post-summer trip, especially between 10am and 4pm.